bgamari/ghc-wiki-import/mac-osx-build-machine.md

+# Mac OS X Build Machine

-The amazing people at \[Futureice\] host a 2015 Mac Mini for use by GHC developers.
+The amazing people at [
+http://futurice.com/\|Futureice](http://futurice.com/|Futureice) host a 2015 Mac Mini for use by GHC developers.